plone/plone.restapi/docs/source/usage/serialization.md

 ## Decimal Type

 The [Python Decimal type](https://docs.python.org/3/library/decimal.html) supports correctly rounded decimal floating point arithmetic.
-To keep the precision serialization results in a string.
+To keep the precision, serializing the value to JSON results in a string.

 | Python                               | JSON                    |
 | ------------------------------------ | ----------------------- |